 "When you meet him," Nevrra replied, but Qrreia was left perplexed with no further explanation.
 Instead, after she lingered on Qrreia's scar, Nevrra settled into the seat.
 At least a little bit, she allowed herself to relax.
-"Despite it all, I think you have a good heart.
+"Despite all you have been through, I think you have a good heart.
 Surrha would be proud of you.